 As mentioned, keeping the tenets of portfolio management in mind can help investors when building their investment portfolio.
 Here are some of the key portfolio management strategies to know about.

-“Don’t put all your eggs in one basket,” so the old investing adage goes.
-The idea here is that it’s risky to bank on any one type of investment, no matter how sure of it the investor may feel.
-In investment portfolio management, portfolio diversification is the technique of buying multiple different, non-correlated investment types in order to lower a portfolio’s overall risk.
+“Don’t put all your eggs in one basket,” is a familiar saying.
+The idea here is that it’s risky to bank on any single investment, no matter how sure of it the investor may feel.
+In classic portfolio management, portfolio diversification is the technique of buying multiple non-correlated investment types in order to lower a portfolio’s overall risk.

-This makes a lot of sense when thinking of owning just one stock — anything could happen to this company.
-Worst case scenario, it could cease to exist at all, and then all money in the investment is lost.
-As such, it’s not wise to rest an entire investing strategy on the fate of just one company.
-By owning a bunch of stocks, the poor performance of one won’t sink the ship.
+This makes a lot of sense when thinking of owning just one stock — it’s not wise to rest an entire investing strategy on the fate of just one company.
+By owning a well-rounded selection of stocks, the poor performance of one won’t sink the ship.

-For example, an investor may find it too risky to invest all of their money in the stock market, so they look to integrate bonds, real estate, and even cash into their strategy.
-That way, when the stock market takes a big dip, the investor won’t see the entire value of their portfolio go down in lockstep.
+For example, with basic or naive diversification, as it’s called, an investor may find it too risky to invest all of their money in the stock market, so they might look to integrate bonds, real estate, and even cash into their strategy.
+That way, when the stock market takes a big dip, the investor won’t see the entire value of their portfolio go down.
 It may even be possible for other asset classes to gain while stocks fall.

-Within the bond market, it’s possible to own corporate and government bonds (treasury or municipal), along with bonds of varying maturities.
+Within the bond market, it’s possible to own corporate and government bonds (Treasury bonds or municipal bonds), along with bonds of varying maturities.

 Asset Allocation